- 'Forum' Onions | Instructions for Growing from Sets | Tech Sheet (PDF)

 STORAGE: When dry, clip off tops and roots and store in onion bags or shallow boxes at near freezing and 65–70% humidity.

-DAYS TO MATURITY: From direct seeding; subtract 10-15 days if transplants are used.
+DAYS TO MATURITY: From direct seeding; subtract 10–15 days for days to maturity from transplant.

 TRANSPLANTS: Avg.
 1 oz./4,900 plants, 1 lb./78,750.